jgmalcolm/jgmalcolm.github.io/_posts/2016-09-02-surgical-subintern.md

 doing this right.
 I **highly recommend** this
 [video from Duke on various knots](https://www.youtube.com/watch?v=TFwFMav_cpE).

-- **Good suturing starts with watching.** Obsessively watch the smooth residents stitch.
+- **Good suturing starts with watching.** Obsessively watch the senior residents and attendings stitch.
 Watch where they place galea stitches: how much galea do they grab, at what depth, how many times they grab the needle with each stitch, where they grab the needle in each phase of stitch, how they pop off the needle, how they hand back the driver with spent needle, etc.  Mimic them.

 - **Practicing tying knots during lectures.** Carry some silk suture around.
   Remove needles or use the multi-pack of silk ties.
 After a surgery, ask the scrub tech if you can keep any left over clean suture.
-You can do all tying with either one-handed or instrument.
+You can do all tying with either one-handed or instrument technique.
 Pick some fixed or heavy object and keep tying back and forth so you get the flow.
 This has the added benefit of keeping you awake.

 - **Consistency in placement.** Watch carefully that you enter and exit the skin at the same depth and inset on both sides of the incision.
 For running